Watertown, Massachusetts: Geography

 Watertown is located at 42°22′17″N 71°10′55″W (42.37139, −71.18194).
-To the north, it is bordered by the town of Belmont, along Belmont Street; to the south, it is bordered by Newton and Brighton—the border being largely formed by the Charles River.
-In Watertown Square, the nexus of the town, the town's border extends south of the Charles to encompass the neighborhood surrounding Casey Playground.
-To the east lies the City of Cambridge, the border to which is almost entirely the well-known Mount Auburn Cemetery, most of which is actually in Watertown (though commonly believed to be in Cambridge).
-To the west lies the more expansive city of Waltham, but there is no distinct geographic feature dividing the two municipalities.
+To the north, it is bordered by the town of Belmont, along Belmont Street; to the south, it is bordered by the city of Newton.
+The city of Boston's Brighton neighborhood also lies to the south and east—the border being largely formed by the Charles River.
+Though the majority of the town lies north of the Charles, from Watertown Square, the nexus of the town, the town's border extends south of the Charles to encompass the neighborhood surrounding Casey Playground.
+To the east lies the City of Cambridge, the border to which is almost entirely the well-known Mount Auburn Cemetery, most of which is actually in Watertown.
+To the west lies the more expansive city of Waltham, but there is no distinct geographic feature or major road dividing the two municipalities.

 According to the United States Census Bureau, the city has a total area of 4.2 sqmi, of which 4.1 sqmi is land and 0.1 square miles (0.1 km^{2} or 1.20%) is water.